PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

     ```bash
     docker-compose up --build
     ```

+    **Note**: The first time you run this command, it might take a while and require a fast internet connection to download all necessary libraries and dependencies.

     This command will build the application and start it.
 This might take a few minutes the first time you run it.